trisulnsm/dinodoc/trisuldocs/docs/ug/ui/create_dashboards.md

 ## How to Remove a Dashboard From the Menu

-Go to Customize-> UI-> Menu Manager
+Go to Customize&rarr; UI&rarr; Menu Manager

 ![](images/removefrommenu.png)